We currently offer a rebate to members who add a new heat pump to their current heating system.

 Ducts outside where duct sealing is required (such as unheated crawl space or attic)

-Ducts inside where duct sealing is not required (Homes with a basement)
+Ducts inside where duct sealing is not required (Homes with a basement, or that have a PTCS test only)

 Air Source Heat Pump Conversion (New Heat Pumps):